turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 });
 ```

 Too many anonymous functions can lead to unclear and hard to follow code.
-The important thing to remember is that you should only be reaching for and anonymous function when you need it. **If there are no arguments to be passed in, you don't need an anonymous function.**
+The important thing to remember is that you should only be reaching for an anonymous function when you need it. **If there are no arguments to be passed in, you don't need an anonymous function.**

 <section class="call-to-action">
 ### Think About It